danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 to keep an eye on things, and it's always been a positive experience.

-These are instructions to install Icinga on Raspbian flavor of OS.
+#These are instructions to install Icinga on Raspbian flavor of OS.

-First you will want to add the key
+First you will want to add this key

 ```
 curl https://packages.icinga.com/icinga.key | sudo apt-key add -